 First up is “Vision”, a song which I must admit seems a little underwritten, but a semi-decent opener all the same.
 Barnes’ vocals are somewhat on the rough side of life, or at least rougher than usual (for him), though still affecting, even if the whole thing doesn’t really quite manage to take off, like a 747 left revving its engines while waiting for permission from the control tower to tear down the tarmac.
 Far better is “Daylight”, a tough, working class rocker, where the only thing Barnes is concerned with is to sleep in and recover from a big night on the piss.
 “Promise Me You’ll Call” is one of those rough-as-guts rock ballads which shouldn’t work, but does, due mainly to Mal Eastick’s superb guitar playing, and the earnest sentiment of the song itself (Barnes wrote it for his daughter).

-“No Second Prize” is probably about the best thing Barnes has ever written, a song which dates from his Chisel days, and one which they apparently recorded but have never released.
+“No Second Prize” is probably about the best thing Barnes has ever written, a song which dates from his Chisel days, and one which they recorded but have never released on LP.
 Apparently it was dedicated to Alan Dallow and Billy Rowe, who were a couple of Chisel roadies who tragically perished in a truck crash in 1980 (something from which the band never quite got over it seems).
 The theme itself could apply to anyone really who has ever felt that their own back was “against the wall”.
 Barnes gets political on the guitar heavy “Boys Cry Out for War”, while “A Week Away from Paradise” is a boogie-rock number similar to “Rising Sun”, only heavier.

 Barnes reflects on mortality by choosing to cover Sam Cooke’s “A Change Is Gonna Come”, an interpretation which isn’t all that bad I have to say.
 It was actually Rod Stewart who suggested to Jim in the late ‘70s that he should listen to more Soul and R&B. Advice the younger singer clearly never forgot, as his vocal delivery here is probably the most affecting of the entire record.
 On “Thick Skinned” Barnes laments over his wife’s disapprobation of him as a husband, but I reckon Jim probably gave as well as he got, and more, so much so that he likely deserved it.